Biblical Translation Copyright disclaimers

 (Romans 7:20-21 ESV)

-As there are sadly many (non-born again people) who twist and break Scripture, this may be the case in the future, should this deeper doctrinal matter become well understood;
+As there are sadly many (non-born again people) who twist and break Scripture, this may be the case in the future, should this deeper doctrinal matter become better understood;

 ‘…There are some things… that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.